fjfnaranjo/RogueDM/docs/pages/mainpage.md

 * This introductory page will help you \subpage getting-started.
 * A user guide (in-progress) can be found in the \subpage user-guide page.
 * If you want to colaborate, check the \subpage collaborators page.

+[//]: # (General definitions not included as output in welcome page)

+\namespace roguedm
+\brief General namespace (for the local and network interfaces).

+This namespace is used for the general application operations and types.

+\namespace roguedm_gui
+\brief Namespace for the SDL2 graphical interface.

+\namespace roguedm_game
+\brief Namespace for the game rulesets.